 To encourage means to give support, confidence, or hope.
 To comfort means soothe and console with a sense of freedom from pain while edifying may cultivate development by building up.
 And inspire is the energy that drives someone forward in their goals- motivating them along their journey.

 How blessed we are to have the ability to communicate with others!
-How you communicate can have an incredible positive or negative effect on others.
+How you communicate can have an incredibly positive or negative effect on others.

 If you are looking for more resources on taming the tongue, consider one of the following: